 Charges cannot get transferred in fractions.
 Hence, the total charge possessed by a body is only in integral multiples of electric charge.

 (ii) In the case of large scale or macroscopic charges, the charge which is used over there is comparatively too huge to the magnitude of the electric charge.
 Hence, on a macroscopic level, the quantization of charge is of no use Therefore, it is ignored and the electric charge is considered to be continuous.

-Q 5.
-Whenever we rub a glass rod with a silk cloth, then a charge appears on both.
-We can observe this similar phenomenon on a lot of other pair of materials.
-Explain this phenomenon.
-How can we relate this observation with the law of conservation of charge?
+Q 1.5) When a glass rod is rubbed with a silk cloth, charges appear on both.
+A similar phenomenon is observed with many other pairs of bodies.
+Explain how this observation is consistent with the law of conservation of charge.

 When two bodies are rubbed against each other, a charge is developed on both bodies.
 These charges are equal but opposite in nature.
 And this phenomenon of inducing a charge is known as charging by friction.
 The net charge on both of the bodies is 0 and the reason behind it is that an equal amount of charge repels it.
 When we rub a glass rod with a silk cloth, charge with opposite magnitude is generated over there.
 This phenomenon is in consistence with the law of conservation of energy.
 A similar phenomenon is observed with many other pairs of bodies.

 In the above picture, we have shown the square mentioned in the question.
 Whose side are 10 cm and four charges are placed at the corners of the squares?
 And O is the centre of the square.

 (Sides) AB = BC = CD = DA = 10 cm

 AO = OC = DO = OB =

 At the centre point ‘O’, we have placed a charge of